European vs US-Spec Mustang ComparisonLast Updated August 4, 2019 | Chris Cervenka

 - US Mustangs have slim, sleek side mirrors whereas European Mustangs have much taller and wider mirrors.

-Performance Package: European Mustangs receive the Performance Package brakes along with the unique chassis tuning, larger radiator and 3.55 gears with limited-slip differential.
+Performance Package: European Mustangs receive the Performance Package brakes along with the unique chassis tuning, larger radiator and 3.55 gears with limited-slip differential (the 3.73 TORSEN axle is not available in Europe).
 This included the choice of three different wheels depending on which engine you choose.